Nigeria legend Enyeama gets coaching role in France | Goal.com

 The 37-year-old has been without a club since he left French top-flight outfit Lille in August 2018, and now he has been given the chance to commence his journey in management.

-In a statement released on Iris Club’s Africa Cup of Nations winner will train goalkeepers from the team’s reserves to the U16 division., the 2013
+In a statement released on Iris Club’s, the 2013 Africa Cup of Nations winner will train goalkeepers from the team’s reserves to the U16 division.

 ⚪🟢 INFO IRIS 🟢⚪ 🆕 De nouveaux visages viendront encadrer notre jeunesse Croisienne : ▶️ Vincent ENYEAMA,International Nigérian, vainqueur de la CAN 2013, 8ème de finaliste de la Coupe du Monde 2014 face à la France et ancien gardien du LOSC de 2011 à 2018, prendra en charge les spécifiques gardien sur le pôle formation (de la réserve aux U16). ▶️ Alexis FRANCKE, titulaire du BMF, s'occupera de l'analyse vidéo des matchs des U17 et U18. ▶️ Edouard TERRYN, Kinésithérapeute et ostéopathe, interviendra ponctuellement sur les matchs des U18 R1. 💚 Bienvenue à eux !💚